 Keep your tree away from any furniture your cat could use to leap into the branches.
 Instead, choose a corner to make climbing more difficult.

-Wrapping your tree’s trunk in tin foil can serve the same purpose: cats hate the feel of foil, so they’re likely to leave a foil-covered tree alone.
+Wrapping your tree’s trunk in tin foil can serve the same purpose: Cats hate the feel of foil, so they’re likely to leave a foil-covered tree alone.

 There’s no reason for cat lovers to miss out on the excitement of decorating a Christmas tree.
 Some minor tweaks made to your decorating routine can mean the difference between a disastrous holiday and an unforgettable one.
-Once you learn how to cat-proof your Christmas tree, it’s easy to get into the holiday spirit.
+Once you learn how to cat-proof a Christmas tree, it’s easy to get into the holiday spirit.